dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         Assert.AreEqual(expectedActive, result.Active);
     }

+### Multiple RecordSet Stored Procedure

 Next up we will look at the calling code for a stored procedure which returns *Multiple RecordSets*.
-This is basically the same as the example above except when interorgating the *ResultSet* there are more RecordSets to drill into.
-We will stick with the example defined [earlier in the document](### A-Stored-Procedure-With-Multiple-RecordSets)
+This is basically the same as the example above except when interrogating the *ResultSet* there are more RecordSets to drill into.
+We will stick with the example defined [earlier in the document](#a-stored-procedure-with-multiple-recordsets)

     [TestClass]
     public class MultipleRecordSetTests